-The start of a new year comes with a new sales plan—and that means you must reassess your sales capacity needs, align and balance sales territories, and create a sales incentive plan that drives sales performance.
-Enter sales compensation planning.
+The start of a new year comes with a new strategy and sales plan.
+That means you must reassess your sales capacity needs, align and balance territories, and create an incentive structure that drives performance—enter your 2020 sales compensation planning.

 Understanding Pay Mix & Commission Structures